aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

     * Here's [a standard client](https://git-scm.com).

 > Warning
-> Note on Git for Windows installation: When installing Git for Windows, there is an option to `use git bash only`, `run git from windows command prompt`, or `run git and included unix tools from windows command prompt`.
-You have to choose `run git from windows command prompt` or `run git and included unix tools from windows command prompt` in order for Aurelia CLI to work.
+> When installing Git for Windows, there is an option to `use git bash only`, `run git from windows command prompt`, or `run git and included unix tools from windows command prompt`.
+You must choose `run git from windows command prompt` or `run git and included unix tools from windows command prompt` in order for the Aurelia CLI to work.

 Once you have the prerequisites installed, you can install the Aurelia CLI itself.
 From the command line, use npm to install the CLI globally: